MicrosoftDocs/xamarin-docs/docs/cross-platform/get-started/installation/uninstalling-xamarin.md

 <a name="uninstallworkbooks" />

-### Uninstall Workbooks and Inspector
+### Uninstall Workbooks

-To remove Xamarin Inspector and Workbooks version 1.2.2 and above, use the following commands in Terminal:
+To remove Xamarin Workbooks version 1.2.2 and above, use the following commands in Terminal:

 ```bash
 sudo /Library/Frameworks/Xamarin.Interactive.framework/Versions/Current/uninstall